VPAC/superlinux/supercomputingwithlinux.md

 The first thing we'll do is explore the environment of the command-line on both our local machine and the supercomputer.
 On both these systems, run the following commands.

-whoami
-"Who Am I?; prints the effective user id. pwd
+`whoami` : "Who Am I?; prints the effective user id.
-"Print working directory";  prints the directory where you're currently in.
+`pwd` : "Print working directory";  prints the directory where you're currently in.

 Now you know who you are (useful if you are logged on to several machines at the same time with different user names) and where you are.